haroldo-ok/CVBasic-emscripten/README.md

 CVBasic-emscripten is an experimental project to compile CVBasic into JavaScript using Emscripten, enabling it to run directly in the browser.

+You can acess it from this link: https://haroldo-ok.github.io/CVBasic-emscripten/

 ## Overview

 - **Repository:** [haroldo-ok/CVBasic-emscripten](https://github.com/haroldo-ok/CVBasic-emscripten)